How to Find Plastic Manufacturers in Vietnam: Top Suppliers and Sourcing Guide

 Vietnam's Plastics Industry at a Glance

-• Export value (2024): $6.7 billion, up 29.8% from 2023.
-The US, Japan, ASEAN, the EU, and South Korea account for roughly 83% of total plastic exports.
+• Export value: around $6.7 billion in 2024, up close to 30 percent on 2023, with growth continuing through 2025.
+The US, Japan, ASEAN, the EU, and South Korea take roughly 83 percent of plastic exports.

-• Market volume: Estimated at roughly 11 million tons in 2025, projected to reach 17.7 million tons by 2030 (8% to 9% compound annual growth rate).
+• Market volume: roughly 11.8 million tons in 2025, projected to reach about 17.7 million tons by 2030, an 8 to 9 percent compound annual growth rate.

-• Geographic concentration: About 84% of production is in southern Vietnam (Ho Chi Minh City, Binh Duong, Dong Nai).
-About 14% is in the north, 2% in the central region.
-If you are sourcing plastics, focus your supplier search in the south.
+• Geographic concentration: about 84 percent of production is in southern Vietnam (Ho Chi Minh City, Binh Duong, Dong Nai), about 14 percent in the north, and 2 percent in the central region.

-The largest consumption sectors: packaging (roughly half of all plastic use), construction materials (PVC pipes, insulation, building panels), technical and industrial components (electronics housings, connectors), and consumer goods.
+If you are sourcing plastics, concentrate your supplier search in the south.
+The largest consumption sectors are packaging (roughly half of all plastic use), construction materials, technical and industrial components, and consumer goods.

 What Plastic Products Can You Source from Vietnam?

-Household and consumer goods: Kitchenware, storage containers, furniture, cleaning tools, and garden supplies.
+Kitchenware, storage containers, furniture, cleaning tools, and garden supplies.
 Duy Tan and Viet Nhat are major domestic players.

-Construction materials: PVC pipes, insulation, wall panels, vinyl flooring, and ceiling tiles.
+PVC pipes, insulation, wall panels, vinyl flooring, and ceiling tiles.

-Medical supplies: Syringes, IV bags, specimen containers, and protective equipment.
+Syringes, IV bags, specimen containers, and protective equipment.
 Several factories hold ISO 13485 certification for medical device manufacturing.

-For buyers interested in sustainable or biodegradable alternatives, see our guide to eco-friendly product categories from Vietnam.
+Toys, sporting goods, pet products, luggage, agricultural supplies such as greenhouse films and irrigation components, and office products.
+For sustainable or biodegradable alternatives, see the guide to eco-friendly product categories from Vietnam.

 Top Injection Molding Suppliers in Vietnam

-Note: The suppliers below represent a small sample of what is available.
-There are thousands of plastics factories across Vietnam, and the best match for your project depends on your specific product, volume, budget, and quality requirements.
-A sourcing company with a team on the ground can help you identify and vet suppliers beyond this list.
+These factories build to your design and your tooling.
+The suppliers below are a small sample of what is available: there are thousands of plastics factories across Vietnam, and the right match depends on your product, volume, budget, and quality requirements.
+Inclusion here is not an endorsement.
+Conduct your own due diligence, including factory audits, sample evaluation, and reference checks.

 VMR Plastics Injection Molding